 Doors will open at 9 AM, for coffee and bagels.

-Poster Session will run from 5-6 PM, with beer and wine available.
+Poster Session/Happy Hour 5-6 PM, with beer and wine available.

 Spawning pair of chinook in Eel River, below High Rock.
 Female is in the foreground.
 November 29, 2013.
 See Salmon Spawning Video

 Check out the photos and description of the Dec.
 16 Eel River spawner survey, shared by Loleta Eric on the NorCal Kayak Anglers website.